stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 ### The leader comes back online

 When the leader comes back online, it will retrieve from its stores what was the last known block heights for which it had dealt with, and resync its store from there while synching up its nodes.
 Partial transactions will then be added to the store and updated (or potentially completed) depending on their status on the chain B.
-The node will only be able to participate in cross chain transfers when it is fully synced again, and has access to the latest version of the utxos on each multisigs.
+The node will only be able to participate in cross chain transfers when it is fully synced again, and has the correct view of the multisig utxos set.

-A leader that is now synced and observes there are unprocessed previous transfers will start to create signatures of those transfers and broadcast them to the other federation members.
+A leader that is now synced and observes there are unprocessed previous transfers will start to create signatures for those transfers and broadcast them to the other federation members.

 ![The leader comes back online](../assets/cross-chain-transfers/leader-offline-3.svg)